Colorado Group Limited: History

 The Colorado clothing retail group went into receivership on 30 March 2011.
 Insolvency accounting specialists Ferrier Hodgson were placed in charge of the group.
 Colorado was owned by Affinity Equity Partners.
+In 2011, the company became known as Fusion Retail Brands.

 In June 2011 it was announced that the clothing chain was to "shut its doors" at the cost of 1,042 jobs.
-In Australia 100 underperforming Colorado stores shut, 21 Williams stores, 7 Mathers stores, 2 JAG stores and one Diana Ferrari store.
-In New South wales 42 stores closed, and in Victoria 27 closed.
+In Australia, 100 underperforming Colorado stores shut, 21 Williams stores, 7 Mathers stores, 2 JAG stores and one Diana Ferrari store.
+In New South Wales 42 stores closed, and in Victoria 27 closed.
 9 Colorado Stores in New Zealand also closed.

 Colorado ceased selling its clothing lines, returning to its beginning as a shoe brand which were sold through the company's Mathers and Williams the Shoemen stores, and online.
+In September 2013, the JAG brand was sold to Apparel Group.

+In 2014, Couper Finance purchased Fusion Retail Brands, then, in 2017, the Munro Footwear Group purchased Fusion Retail Brands from Couper Finance.